SALP Chapter 6

 "I was... there?"

-And she had met Vigo.
+And she'd met Vigo.

-"Are you okay, Lanthe sis?"
+"Are you alright, Lanthe sis?"

 A small, warm hand touched the back of Lanthe's hand.

-Little Nina's words sounded much more reassuring.
+Little Nina's words felt much more reliable.

 "I see.
-Nina's father too..."
+Your father too..."

 "Yes.
 It's safe here, so you can relax."

-"All right.
+"Alright.
 I'm counting on you then."

 Lanthe took Nina's small hand and got down from the bed.